Computation of conformal invariants: Conformal mapping onto annulus

-\nonsec{\bf Numerical solution of the boundary integral equation.} The MATLAB function \verb|fbie| in~\cite{Nas-ETNA} provides us with a fast and efficient method for solving the boundary integral equation~\eqref{eq:ie}.
+The MATLAB function \verb|fbie| in~\cite{Nas-ETNA} provides us with an efficient and fast method for solving the boundary integral equation~\eqref{eq:ie}.
 The function \verb|fbie| is based on discretizing the boundary integral equation~(\ref{eq:ie}) using the Nystr\"om method with the trapezoidal rule~\cite{Akt,Atk97,Tre-Trap}.
 This discretization leads to a non-symmetric linear system.
 Then, the MATLAB function $\mathtt{gmres}$ is used to solve the linear system.
 The matrix-vector multiplication in the GMRES method is computed using the MATLAB function $\mathtt{zfmm2dpart}$ in the toolbox $\mathtt{FMMLIB2D}$~\cite{Gre-Gim12}.
 The function \verb|fbie| provides us also with approximations to the piecewise constant function $h$ in~\eqref{eq:h}.
 The computational cost for the overall method is $O(n\log n)$ operations where $n$ (an even positive integer) is the number of nodes in each of the intervals $J_1$ and $J_2$.